jojo978/drake/examples/coding_challenge/README.md

     - `pydrake.systems.controllers.InverseDynamicsController`
     - PID parameters are tune by some trial and error
         - but I'm not sure if these parameters are optimal in some sense.
+        - two actuators has limited output but controller doesn't take this limit into account
+          - you might see quite unexpected behaviors
 3. `LogVectorOutput` for plotting
    - two phase space plots are generated
 4. `SceneGraph` and two visualizers